-If you're looking to reduce your fashion consumption or purchase more sustainably, it can help to know your fabrics.
-The most sustainable option is to wear the clothing you already own or buy secondhand.
+If you're looking to reduce your fashion consumption or purchase more sustainably, it's important to know what's in our fabric.
+The most sustainable option is to wear the clothing you already own or buy second-hand.
 However, we know that may not always be an option.
-So we have put together this guide listing some of the pros & cons of some popular sustainable fabrics to help you when choosing to purchase a new item of clothing.
+So we have put together this guide listing some of the pros & cons of some popular sustainable fabrics to help you make the best choices available.

 PROS - The fabric is made from synthetic waste such as industrial plastic, waste fabric & fishing nets from the ocean.
 Using radical regeneration systems it recycles the waste back to its original nylon purity.
 The process forms a closed-loop - meaning no new raw materials are used & the waste can be infinitely recycled into new products.
 You can shop our new collection of swimwear made from ECONYL here